Jagoda11/Jagoda11/README.md

 - Cloud Services: AWS (Route 53, CloudFront, CloudFormation, EC2, DynamoDB) ☁️
 - Infrastructure as Code 🏗️

+## 💖 Support

+If you appreciate my work and would like to support me, consider sponsoring me on [GitHub Sponsors](https://github.com/sponsors/Jagoda11).
+Your support is greatly appreciated and helps me continue my contributions to open source and volunteer work.

 ## 📫 How to reach me